 What happens after Roux-en-Y gastric bypass surgery?

 You may stay in the hospital for 1 to 2 days after the surgery.
-Talk with your doctor about wound care, safe pain medicines, and when you can start physical activity.
-Your doctor will tell you how often to change the dressing on your incision.
+Talk with your healthcare provider about wound care, safe pain medicines, nutrition, and when you can start physical activity.
+Your healthcare provider will tell you how often to change the dressing on your incision.

-Tell your doctor right away if you have any of the below:
+Tell your healthcare provider right away if you have any of the below: